-receiving condition support, eligible As of telecommunications carriers (ETC) must offer broadband service in the supported areas that meet certain basic performance requirements.
-Upon completion of the project approved herein, we require Applicant to demonstrate compliance with certain minimum performance requirements.
+As a condition of receiving support, ETCs must offer broadband service in the supported areas that meet certain basic performance requirements.
+Upon completion of project approved herein, we require Applicant to demonstrate compliance with certain minimum performance requirements.
 We require Applicant to provide evidence that the service deployed using NUSF support is provided as indicated in the application.
 Applicant must conduct testing for both speed and latency and provide results from those tests.
 We will afford Applicant the flexibility to measure performance across deployments in a manner that is best suited to determine the speed and latency of the service provided to end user consumers.
 However, Applicant must indicate how they measured broadband performance, including whether it was consistent with existing network management systems, ping tests, or other commonly available network measurement tools, a provider-developed self-testing configuration, or results from the FCC's Measuring Broadband in America (MBA) program.
 1 Such information should be filed no later than 90 days following completion of the supported project(s).

-In addition, an ETC has an obligation to advertise the availability of services that are supported by universal service support mechanism using media of general distribution.2 To ensure that this obligation is met, the Commission requires Applicant to provide it with a copy of its marketing materials to consumers as well as a description of how the supported service was advertised.
+In addition, an ETC has an obligation to advertise the availability of services that are supported by universal service support mechanism using media of general distribution.
+To ensure that this obligation is met, the

-1 See In Re Connect America Fund, CAF Phase II Price Cap Service Obligation Order, WC Docket No. 10-90, 28 FCC Rcd at 15071, paras.
+See In Re Connect America Fund, CAF Phase II Price Cap Service Obligation Order, WC Docket No. 10-90, 28 FCC Rcd at 15071, paras.
 23-25 (October 31, 2013); see also Performance Measures Public Notice, 32 FCC Rcd at 9323, para.
 6 (December 6, 2017) and In re Connect America Fund, WC Docket No. 10-90, Order, 33 FCC Rcd 6509 (July 6, 2018).